Jbleezy/BO2-Reimagined/README.md

 * Musical parts on HUD fade out
 * Staff parts on HUD correctly show that a player has a staff and a gem
 * Staff parts on HUD no longer show that a player has a staff when it is crafted
+* Switched Zombie Shield and Maxis Drone recipe positions on HUD
+* Changed background color of Maxis Drone parts on HUD from green to orange
 * Added attachment name on HUD for upgraded attachment weapons
 * Generators: increased capture reward points from 100 to 200
 * Generators: always give back refund points if player was in the generator zone when captured